nischalstha9/alpn-responder-ssl/README.md

 > Refer [nginx-Configuring HTTPS servers](https://nginx.org/en/docs/http/configuring_https_servers.html) for SSL configuration

 ### Configuration for running behind nginx proxy.

+*If running behind nginx proxy, then the host side port should be changed as `80,443` can be occupied by nginx.*

 On an nginx tcp load-balancer you can use the ssl_preread module to map a different port for acme-tls requests than for e.g. HTTP/2 or HTTP/1.1 requests.